Free Indicators

 Tax Time Signal (9-14 April 2014)

-The 2014 Tax Time seasonal trade was picture perfect
+Case Study: The Tax Time seasonal trade in action

 Picture Perfect Tax Time Seasonal Trade (22 April 2014)

-And now a week later we can see that the 2014 Tax Time seasonal trade played out perfectly.
-The seasonal indicator caught the High before the market sell-off, it caught the Low as the market bottomed and forecast a strong bounce back too.
+And now, a week later, we can see that the 2014 Tax Time seasonal trade played out perfectly.
+The seasonal indicator caught the High before the market sell-off, caught the Low as the market bottomed, and forecast a strong bounce back, too.
 A beautiful “V” reversal pattern.

 Don’t expect seasonal trades to work out so perfectly every time.
 You’ll need other indicators to time your entries and exits.
 But the 2014 Tax Time seasonal trade is a nice showcase of the power of seasonal indicators.